 My first degree was in History and Economics at Aberystwyth University and, following work in Hospital Management and Public Health, I undertook an MSc at The London School of Hygiene and Tropical Medicine and a PhD at Queen Mary, University of London.

 I am a Fellow of the Learned Society of Wales and Fellow of the UK Academy of Social Sciences.
-I am part of the editorial team for Sociology of Health and Illness and I am the Monograph Series editor for the journal.
+I am a Trustee of the Foundation for the Sociology of Health & Illness.

 I am interested in theoretical and empirical work on social change and processes of social change.
 My methodological interests follow from this and cover longitudinal research methods (broadly defined), comparative methods, case studies and multiple correspondence analysis.
 Specific areas of research focus include; Civil Society and Social Change, Inequalities in Health, Ageing and Later Life, Lifestyles and Social Relations, Class, Community and Social Change and Transparency and Trust in Health and Welfare.